-As an industrial production method, 3D printing offers enormous design and manufacturing freedom.
+As an industrial production method, the 3D printing process of additive manufacturing offers enormous design and manufacturing freedom.
 The most complex of shapes can be designed and produced in the highest quality, quickly and cost-efficiently, even for small batch sizes.
 In this way, the process provides a solution to a tooling challenge faced by many tool and mold makers:

 In many industries, producing specialized tools and parts is one of the most resource-intensive manufacturing processes.
 Conventional processes are typically expensive, time-consuming and technically very challenging.
 The 3D printing process with EOS metal materials is the answer.